This guide has been updated for the Shadowlands.

 This is why it’s important to do 2 things:

 - Always cast the longest duration of a crowd control type first, to get the maximum duration from it.
-For example, it’s almost always better to stun with a 5-Point Kidney Shot / Between the Eyes from a Rogue or a HoJ from a Paladin before using any other stuns since these three have a 6-second duration compared to the average of 4 seconds.
+For example, it’s almost always better to stun with a 5-Combo Point Kidney Shot from a Rogue or a HoJ from a Paladin before using any other stuns since these two stuns have a 6-second duration compared to the average of 4 seconds for most other stuns.

 - If you’re going for a cc chain, you’ll want to max out the cast of a specific ‘type’, before crowd controlling with a different type, so that the first ‘type’ can be used sooner while the target is still cc’d from the 2nd ‘type’.
 This is illustrated below using a cc chain commonly used by Rogue/Mage teams.